-In the present work a versatile laboratory setup arrangement was devised and implemented, that permitted systematic performance measurements using new available wireless equipments (V-M200 access points from HP and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 a) in 54 Mbps Open PTP and 4N-PTMP links.
+In the present work a versatile laboratory setup arrangement was devised and implemented, that permitted systematic performance measurements using new available wireless equipments (V-M200 access points from HP and WPC600N adapters from Linksys) for Wi-Fi (IEEE 802.11 a) in 54 Mbps WEP PTP and 4N-PTMP links.
 Through OSI layer 4, TCP and UDP performances were measured versus TCP packet size and UDP datagram size, respectively.
-TCP throughput, jitter and percentage datagram loss were measured and compared for Open PTP and 4N-PTMP links.
+TCP throughput, jitter and percentage datagram loss were measured and compared for WEP PTP and 4N-PTMP links.
 TCP throughput was found to increase with packet size.
 For PTP jitter, for small sized datagrams, is found small.
 It increases for larger datagrams.
 Concerning percentage datagram loss, it was found high for small sized datagrams.
 For larger datagrams it diminishes.
 However, large UDP segments originate fragmentation at the IP datagram level, leading to higher losses.
-In comparison to PTP links, TCP throughput and percentage datagram loss were found to show significant performance degradations for 4N-PTMP links, where the AP experiments higher processing requirements for maintaining links between PCs.
+In comparison to PTP links, TCP throughput, jitter and percentage datagram loss were found to show significant performance degradations for 4N-PTMP links, where the AP experiments higher processing requirements for maintaining links between PCs.
+Unlike jitter and percentage datagram loss, TCP throughput has not shown significant sensitivity to WEP.
 The present results show that 5 GHz 802.11n gives better TCP, jitter and datagram loss performances than 802.11a.